TurpIF/slack-publish/README.md

 The plugin provides some helper methods to help with composing your messages:
 - `block` directive inserts a new [block](https://api.slack.com/reference/block-kit/blocks) in the payload (with or without a divider above)
 - `section` directive inserts a new [section](https://api.slack.com/reference/block-kit/blocks#section) in the payload
+- `fields` directive inserts a new [section](https://api.slack.com/reference/block-kit/blocks#section) in the payload with fields

 ```kotlin
 import com.slack.api.model.block.Blocks.context